Exclusion, Selection and Award Criteria

 Exclusion Criteria

-Care and Support Services mandatory exclusion grounds (regulation 8(1) of the Procurement (Scotland) Regulations 2016) must be applied to all procurements, and you can also choose to apply the discretionary exclusion grounds.
+Care and Support Services mandatory exclusion grounds (Regulation 8(1) of the Procurement (Scotland) Regulations 2016) must be applied to all procurements, and you can also choose to apply the discretionary exclusion grounds.

 Selection Criteria

 The provisions in Procurement (Scotland) Regulations 2016 in respect of selection criteria do not apply.
-However, you may choose to use the SPD (Scotland) for this purpose without amending the questions, and it is a matter of best practice to do so.
+However, you may choose to use the SPD for this purpose without amending the questions, and it is a matter of best practice to do so.

 Evaluation Criteria